-Fred Moore Day Nursery School is a non-profit childcare center, serving children ages 6 weeks through 5 years old through the school year, and up to 8 years old in the summer.
+Fred Moore Day Nursery School is a Denton ISD childcare center, serving children ages 6 weeks through 3 years old year round.

 Our Organization addresses the needs of low-income individuals, by providing access to early childhood education on a sliding scale tuition schedule, based on household size and income.
 Our unique pricing scale allows us to offer deeply discounted rates for high quality childcare.

 FMDNS is a 4-star certified center through Texas Rising Star.
 We provide a curriculum-based program, in a safe, nurturing environment for children allowing parents & caregivers to attain higher education or contribute to the workforce full time.

 “When I approach a child, he inspires in me two sentiments — tenderness for what he is and respect for what he may become.”

 Our schools were named after Fredrick Douglas Moore, a vibrant community leader in the Southeast Denton Community.
 Fred valued education and he was the first principal of Denton’s only school for African Americans from 1915 to 1953.